ysaikai/BTABM/README.md

   - ``1`` for browser visualization
   - ``2`` for detailed specification
 - Edit parameters in ``run.py`` for different specification (e.g., landscape size, max steps, random seed, etc.)
+- Execute ``batch_policy.py`` for policy experiments
+  - It rus parallel using all the CPU cores available

 &nbsp;